-Andrews Kurth LLP, our counsel, will issue an opinion for us about the legality of the common units and the material federal income tax considerations regarding the common units.
+Sidley Austin LLP, our counsel, will issue an opinion for us about the legality of the common units and Andrews Kurth Kenyon LLP, our tax counsel, will issue an opinion for us about the material federal income tax considerations regarding the common units.
 Any underwriter will be advised about other issues relating to any offering by their own legal counsel.